meaker2718314/aquaticPhotoSegmentation/README.md

 ## Steps for Model Improvement

-- A different loss function could be utilized which is closer tied to final accuracies, such as a **Multi-Class Dice** loss criterion or **IoU** loss criterion.
+- A different loss function could be utilized which is more closely tied to prediction accuracy, such as a **Multi-Class Dice** loss criterion or **IoU** loss criterion.
 - Especially poor performing batches during training could be revisited during training
 - A larger, more robut encoder could be chosen to increase model complexity, or alternatively, a smaller encoder to prevent overfitting and improve generalization.
 - Dataset quality could be improved with more geometric augmentations on the initial dataset, such as **rotations, orthogonal projections**, etc.